sanger-pathogens/long-read-ampliseq/README.md

 ```bash
 rm -rf work .nextflow*
 ```

+## OS requirements
+The pipeline has been tested on multiple operating systems

+Linux: Ubuntu 18.04 + 22.04 (Singularity and Docker profiles)
+Mac OSX (Laptop profile)

+## Hardware requirements

+This pipeline requires only a standard modern computer with enough RAM/CPU power to support running the standard tools.
+There are checks within the pipeline to determine max resources avaliable to ensure sensible resource requests.

+The most taxing sections of the pipeline are

+- FastQC
+- Minimap2
+- RAXML-NG
+- Clair3

+The pipeline will run without GPU support however in order to get the most out of the tools within access to a GPU supported by Dorado will result in a much faster runtime.

+## Approximate runtime

+When run in laptop mode a standard run including basecalling is expected to take around 10-12 hours.
+However this is very dependant on your sequencing depth as with large input basecalling can take much longer.
+We reccomend tuning your dorado basecalling accuracy to match your time requirements.

+On a HPC environment running in singularity mode we have seen with GPU utalisation runs take from as short as 30 minuites to around 1.5 hours.

+In either case a fresh run with no chaching of tools used within the pipeline add around 10 minuite to the runtime.

+## Tool versions/links

+bcftools, 1.20, quay.io/biocontainers/bcftools1.20--h8b25389_0
+bedtools, 2.31.1, quay.io/biocontainers/bedtools:2.31.1--hf5e1c6e_1
+clair3, v1.0.9, hkubal/clair3:v1.0.9
+pysam, 0.0.2, quay.io/sangerpathogens/pysam:0.0.2
+pandas, 2.2.1, quay.io/sangerpathogens/pandas:2.2.1
+python_graphics, 1.0.0, quay.io/sangerpathogens/python_graphics:1.0.0
+cutadapt, 4.7, quay.io/biocontainers/cutadapt:4.7--py310h4b81fae_1
+cuda_dorado, 0.7.1, quay.io/sangerpathogens/cuda_dorado:0.7.1 (however we suggest you install your own version of dorado to match your OS) fastqc, 0.12.1, quay.io/biocontainers/fastqc:0.12.1--hdfd78af_0 ubuntu, 20.04, ubuntu:20.04
+minimap2, 2.26, quay.io/biocontainers/minimap2:2.26--he4a0461_2
+multiqc, 1.22.2, quay.io/biocontainers/multiqc:1.22.2--pyhdfd78af_0
+pod5, 0.3.6, quay.io/sangerpathogens/pod5:0.3.6
+pycoqc, 2.5.2, quay.io/biocontainers/pycoqc:2.5.2--py_0
+samtools, 1.19.2, quay.io/biocontainers/samtools:1.19.2--h50ea8bc_1
+seqtk, 1.4, quay.io/biocontainers/seqtk:1.4--he4a0461_2

 ## Support
 Please contact PaM Informatics for support through our [helpdesk portal](https://jira.sanger.ac.uk/servicedesk/customer/portal/16) or for external users please reach out by email: pam-informatics@sanger.ac.uk